Bolivian Declaration of Independence: Battle of Ayacucho and the Arrival of Sucre in Upper Peru

 Charged by Bolívar, Sucre decided to continue his military campaign in Peru.
 On 9 December 1824, the independents triumphed in a spectacular victory on the plain of Ayacucho.
 The "Independence of Peru and America" was recognized with the capitulation of the viceroy La Serna.
 In response to the victory won in Ayacucho, he was later promoted, at the request of the Peruvian Congress, to Marshal and as General in Chief by the Colombian legislature.
-Bolivar later assigned him the mission to liberate Upper Peru and install a responsible independent national government.
+Bolívar later assigned him the mission to liberate Upper Peru and install a responsible independent national government.
 Besides, his role was limited to giving an appearance of legality to the process that Upper Peruvians themselves had begun already.
 But for the Spanish military personnel in Upper Peru, it was too little too late, as since 1815 (and the War of the Republiquetas in certain parts of Upper Peru), all out guerilla warfare had raged in this part of the continent, with hostilities esclatating since 1821.

 In Cochabamba on January 16, a cavalry troop of American Dragoons rose up in rebellion.
 Colonel José Martínez arrested officials and the governor and then arrived to capture the First Battalion, Infantry Regiment Fernando VII's barracks, convincing the regiment to switch sides.
 He then asked the Santa Victoria cavalry squadron to stand down at once, leaving the city's entire garrison of 800 men in the hands of the independents.
 He appointed Mariano Guzmán as governor and before his own resignation, appointed Colonel Saturnino Sánchez, and then swore independence.

 Lieutenant Colonel Pedro Arraya and troopers from the Santa Victoria and American Dragoons cavalry squadrons went to Chayanta, where they also pledged their support to the Patriot cause in La Paz.

 In Vallegrande, the Second Battalion of the Infantry Regiment Fernando VII (with 200 men) also rebelled, deposing Brigadier General Francisco Javier Aguilera on 26 January.
 Colonel José Manuel Mercado occupied Santa Cruz de la Sierra on 14 February.
 Mojos and Chiquitos joined in the rebellion, increasing the ranks of Spanish soldiers who changed their loyalties to the independence movement.
 As a consequence of these actions, Olañeta abandoned La Paz on 22 January, heading for Potosí.

 On 29 January 1825, General José Miguel Lanza (coming from nearby rural zones known as the Republiqueta de Ayopaya) took the city of La Paz and declared the independence of the provinces of Upper Peru.
 Lanza was named the first president of Upper Peru.
 On 6 February, Field Marshal Sucre - at the head of the Liberation Army - crossed the Desaguadero River, which was the border with Peru, and entered La Paz the next day.